Where should a CIO construct a backup site? In a major disaster, backup sites can go down, too, so where to go?...

 Telecom service providers can offer expert advice on where to locate a backup facility and should position themselves with CIOs to offer both consulting and services.
 After all, they have experience planning for their own primary and backup facilities, as well.

 A CIO's selection of the backup site location will always have risks and liabilities attached to the decision.
-Adequate and reliable communications to the backup site and communications between the primary and backup sites are what most service providers can successfully offer
+Adequate and reliable communications to the backup site and communications between the primary and backup sites are what most service providers can successfully offer to the CIO.

 In choosing a backup site, CIO's must first determine how big a disaster plan for and budget for it.
 The level of disaster planning increases as you goes down the following list: